 CPM is Clicks Per Minute on my SPER Scientific 840007 Radiation Detector.
 I measure for one minute and count the clicks.
 Every kind of detector records more or less clicks under the same radiation, so CPM is great for a relative measurement like these, but not suitable to compare readings between different radiation detectors.
 Comparisons between meters is done in µSv/hr, but these levels are so low that they don't even move the meter needle enough to read in µSv/hr.

 Likewise, these clicks are completely random as you can hear by clicking the levels, and therefore, measured one minute to the next it will vary from 16-24 CPM.
-THese variations are just random variation, not real changes in the radiation levels.
-If I measured for ten minutes at a time I'd get more stable readings, but I'm not having my PhD friend stand outside counting for ten minutes every day.
+These variations are just random variation, not real changes in the radiation levels.
+If I measured for ten minutes at a time I'd get more stable readings, but I'm going to stand outside counting for ten minutes every day — besides, I moved back to NY back in July 2011 and don't get to La Jolla as often as I used to today in 2014.
 If the CPM suddenly rose to 100, we'd have something, but that still would be safe.

 23 August 2013 , 9:57 AM PDT (1657 UTC): 30 CPM.
 Conditions: 22º C (70º F), bright, sunny and a bit humid.